plinker-rpc/test/docs/index.md

-# Test
+# PlinkerRPC - Test/Demo

-A Test component which has a few basic methods which demostrate how easy it is to define a class to interface to, a range of data types can be sent back from strings, arrays, objects, closures or even self/this for testing/example purposes.
+A test/demo component which has a few basic methods which demostrate how easy it is to define a class to interface to, a range of data types can be sent back from strings, arrays, objects, closures or even self/this for testing/example purposes.